apigee/registry-experimental/containers/registry-spec-renderer/README.md

 # Registry Spec renderer
 This container allows for rendering of specs from the API Registry.

+Consider running the mock servers for OpenAPI and GraphQL , also setting those endpoints in environment variables (OPENAPI_MOCK_ENDPOINT, GRAPHQL_MOCK_ENDPOINT).

 ### To run this service on a GCE instance run the following command:
 ```
 export REGISTRY_PROJECT_IDENTIFIER=$(gcloud config list --format 'value(core.project)')